Topics of Interest

 • Tutorial length: full (6 hours) or half day (3 hours).

-• Any special equipment/software needs for the tutorial
+• Any special equipment/software needs for the tutorial.

 Tutorial Online Presence

-Accepted tutorials will be required to prepare a tutorial web page containing detailed information about the tutorial content, schedule and organization.
+Accepted tutorials will be required to prepare a web page containing detailed information about the tutorial content, schedule and organization.
 Tutorial organizers are also responsible for the timely production and distribution of all material to be used during the tutorial (slides, notes, technical articles, etc.).
 In the case of a hands-on tutorial requiring software, it is strongly recommended that organizers place any software prerequisites online for participants to download and install before the start of the tutorial.

 Tutorial Format